By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 Fields are visualized in

-, which collectively compose theFoodFlowPane
+FoodCards, which collectively compose theFoodFlowPane. -

 Fields are

-to obtain summary statistics.
+NutritionValuesare used byFoodCalculatorto obtain summary statistics.

 API: Food.java

-It holds the collection of foods, and it exposes necessary methods in ModelManager
+It holds the collection of foods, and it exposes necessary methods in ModelManager.

-available for modifications, such as adding foods.
+Internally, it holds an ObservableList available for modifications, such as adding foods.

-command via randomly selecting foods from its internalUnmodifiableList
+It also implements getMixedFoodList() method for recmfmix command via randomly selecting foods from its internalUnmodifiableList.

 API: UniqueFoodList.java